splunk/observability-workshop/content/en/scenarios/3-optimize-end-user-experiences/3-advanced-synthetics/1-recording-a-test.md

 weight: 1
 ---

-## Open the starting URL you want to test

-Open your starting URL in Chrome Incognito.
-This is important so you're not carrying cookies into the recording, that we won't have set up in the Synthetic test by default.
-If you would prefer to start on a demo site, feel free to use [https://frontend-eu.splunko11y.com](https://frontend-eu.splunko11y.com) or [https://frontend-us.splunko11y.com](https://frontend-us.splunko11y.com), which we are using in the examples below.

-Have in mind a short user journey you want to test.
+Write down a short user journey you want to test.
 Remember: smaller bites are easier to chew!
 In other words, get started with just a few steps.
 This is easier not only to create and maintain the test, but also to understand and act on ther results.
+Test the essential features to your users, like a support contact form, login widget, or date picker.

 {{% notice note %}}
 Record the test in the same type of viewport that you want to run it.
 For example, if you want to run a test on a mobile viewport, narrow your browser width to mobile and refresh before starting the recording.
 This way you are capturing the correct elements that could change depending on responsive style rules.
 {{% /notice %}}

+Open your starting URL in Chrome Incognito.
+This is important so you're not carrying cookies into the recording, that we won't have set up in the Synthetic test by default.
+If you would prefer to start on a demo site, feel free to use [https://frontend-eu.splunko11y.com](https://frontend-eu.splunko11y.com) or [https://frontend-us.splunko11y.com](https://frontend-us.splunko11y.com), which we are using in the examples below.

 ## Open the Chrome DevTools Recorder